 The History of Haute Couture.
 Preparations for a Christian Dior fashion show in 1947.

 First half profits fell 25% to €330m (£282m) due partly to falling demand in China and Italy.
-But Prada said it saw 2016 as "a turning point. " It has been reviewing prices, product variety and online marketing to appeal to more customers.
 Prada Sales Slide on Weak Demand.
 MILAN, Italy — Prada SpA reported the first decline in opening-half sales since its 2011 listing as weak demand in China and terrorist attacks in Europe continued to weigh on the Italian luxury-goods maker.

 After years of debate in the luxury industry about how to publicly tackle counterfeit goods, a growing number of high-end names from Gucci to Moncler and Alexander Wang are suing sellers of fakes, both in China and the West.
 The legal action comes as brands grapple with an explosion of fake goods on e-commerce and social-media platforms.
+Fashion brand Alexander Wang, which sued the owners of 459 websites believed to be selling counterfeit handbags, footwear and clothing last year, won a $90 million judgement this month in a New York district court.
 Luxury Brands Focus On “Instagram Generation” Ultra Rich Customers.
 It’s a brave new world out there, though not the one Aldus Huxley envisioned.